Families and Kids

 South Mountain Park and Preserve is an easily accessible desert oasis located just south of Tempe (in Phoenix).
 It’s also one of the largest municipal parks in the country at more than 16,000 acres.
 And, I just learned that it consists of three mountain ranges: Ma Ha Tauk, Gila and Guadalupe.
 There are more than 50 miles of trails here, with several parking areas.

-I always go to the Pima Canyon Trailhead, which is located off of Guadalupe Rd. and 48th Street.
+From the East (the Tempe side), a popular starting point is Pima Canyon Trailhead, located off of Guadalupe Road and 48th Street.
 There’s a South Mountain Trail map online that shows all the trails that traverse the park, and the City of Phoenix provides a description of each trail on their website.
 Here are a few trails in the Pima Canyon area that we think are great for kids.

 Usery Mountain Regional Park